Puerto Rico's PREPA says will make full debt payment on Friday

-SAN JUAN Puerto Rico's semi-public power utility, known as PREPA, on Thursday said it would make all of a $415 million debt payment due on Friday, a relief for bond insurers who might have been on the hook in the event of default.
+SAN JUAN, June 30 Puerto Rico's semi-public power utility, known as PREPA, on Thursday said it would make all of a $415 million debt payment due on Friday, a relief for bond insurers who might have been on the hook in the event of default.

 PREPA, which had been on the brink of collapse under $8.3 billion in debt, last year reached an exchange deal with most of its creditors, which is being finalized.
 On Thursday, the utility said it would make its $415 million payment using operational funds and proceeds from the new bond sales.

-"Today's outcome is another step toward PREPA's transformation," Lisa Donahue, the utility's chief restructuring officer, said in a statement.
+"Today's outcome is another step towards PREPA's transformation," Lisa Donahue, the utility's chief restructuring officer, said in a statement.

 The payment is not a shock because PREPA and its creditors have had the framework of a restructuring deal in place since December.
 But debt payments in the U.S. territory are being watched closely as the island is expected to default on pieces of $1.9 billion owed on Friday, and President Barack Obama prepares to sign a bill putting the island's finances under federal oversight.